The true cost of living in Vienna for international students

 If you're an international student in Vienna on a tight budget, you can make practical and money-saving choices when it comes to public transportation.

-A single one-way ticket costs €2.40 and works for all public transport in Vienna.
-But, instead of buying singles, consider the semester ticket.
-It's great for students, costing €75 per semester (€15 per month) and covers everything — subways, buses, trams, local trains, and more.
-To confirm you can use it, check if your university participates in the semester ticket program.
+A single one-way ticket costs €3 and works for all public transport in Vienna.
+But, instead of buying singles, consider the Annual Pass VIENNA Youth.
+It's great for students, costing €25.75 per month and covers everything — subways, buses, trams, local trains, and more.

 Money-saving tips for students in Vienna